NN4Neurosim/nn4n/docs/model/CTRNN/index.md

 - [x] Test different activation functions
 - [x] Bias when using Dale's law?
 - [ ] If the masks are not set, there need default values.
-- [x] Potentially user can choose to enforce `sparsity_constraint` or not for a specific layer
+- [x] Potentially user can choose to enforce `sparsity_constraints` or not for a specific layer
-- [x] Re-write Dale's law such that it can still work when `sparsity_constraint` is not enforced.
+- [x] Re-write Dale's law such that it can still work when `sparsity_constraints` is not enforced.
 - [x] Can InputLayer and ReadoutLayer weights be negative when Dale's law is enforced?
 - [x] Check if bias does not change when use_bias = False
 - [x] Merge hidden_bias, input_bias, readout_bias to a single parameter